vatsalm93/CMPE-243-Autonomous-RC-Car/PCB_Design/Prashant/README_FIRST.txt

 Note: for header pin number refer "Pin_layout.docx".
 (This information should be adequate).
 I have given each module name in schematic.

-Ask me if you don't get it..
-Do not message on slack I hate that whatsapp or calls or in person.
+Ask me if you don't get it.. we can also discuss it on slack.

 If you guyz find any mistake in connection